 Resources available in Cobb County from the Salvation Army can be offered either year round or seasonal.
-Most of the financial assistance is offered as a last resort in a crisis and can include funds for rent, food, mortgage, utilities and other basic needs.
-Other goods may be distributed to Cobb County families using a voucher system, and that can include clothing or school supplies.
+Most of the financial assistance is offered as a last resort in a crisis and can include funds for helping with rent, free food, mortgage, utilities and other basic needs.
+Other goods may be distributed to Cobb County families using a voucher system, and that can include clothing, Christmas gifts or free school supplies.

 Energy bill assistance is offered from a partnership between Georgia Power and the Salvation Army which is known as Project SHARE.
 While most of the grants offered are for paying utility bills, additional support may be paid out for other basic needs such as medical bills or food.
 The Project SHARE program assists the disabled, elderly, unemployed, sick and others who are facing some form of crisis situation.

 Much of the funding in Cobb County comes from the Financial Emergency Services program.
 It focuses on homeless prevention and so called life-sustaining assistance.
 So rent, your mortgage, medications, or food may all be paid for.
 A formal application process is in place and funds go to people faced with a crisis and who have no other options available to them, including government aid.

 Year round shelter and housing services are offered.
 The Salvation Army may provide people a safe place to stay, free meals, and other forms of support in Marietta.
 They are involved in what is known as Doing The Most Good by providing shelter and short term facilities for unaccompanied men and women as well as families or single moms with children 365 days a year.